Expanding solutions near unstable Lane-Emden stars: Expanding solutions for polytropes with

-In fact, the global existence of smooth solutions of our approximate problem \eqref{4.18}-\eqref{4.23} can be obtained by using method as in Section 3 of \cite{DL}.
-The important step of proof is to obtain the boundedness of $||\rho||_{L^\gamma}$.
+Indeed, the global existence of smooth solutions of the problem \eqref{4.18}-\eqref{4.23} can be obtained by using the argument in Section 3 of \cite{DL}.
+An important step in the proof is to obtain the boundedness of $L^\gamma(\mathbb{R}^3)$-norm (the internal energy).
+Then, we can obtain a global finite energy weak solution of problem \eqref{4.1}-\eqref{4.4} by taking $b\rightarrow \infty$ and $\epsilon\rightarrow 0$ by similar arguments in Sections 4 and 5 of \cite{GLD}.